-Understanding how prepaid tariffs are calculated is sometimes unclear and we’d like to make things easier, so we’ve put together this infographic to explain how tariffs are calculated:
+Understanding how prepaid recovery rates are calculated is sometimes unclear and we’d like to make things easier, so we’ve put together this infographic to help you understand:

 What are the various fees for?

-Electricity tariffs are VAT inclusive of 15% of the total amount paid.
-There are also a few minimal fees built into prepaid tariffs such as Citiq Prepaid’s fee for delivering the prepaid utility service t, and a service fee charged by certain payment channel vendors, which can range from 0 – 3.45%.
+Electricity rates are VAT inclusive of 15% of the total amount paid.
+There are also a few minimal fees built into prepaid rates such as Citiq Prepaid’s fee for delivering the prepaid utility service, and a service fee charged by certain payment channel vendors, which can range from 0 – 3.45%.